 How Practical is the Land Rover Defender?

-The Defender has quite rugged and agricultural roots, however today’s model is much more refined.
-It still has the feeling of a powerful no-nonsense four wheel drive, but could easily be used as an alternative to the stereotypical family people-carrier.
+The Defender has quite rugged and agricultural roots, however, today’s model is much more refined.
+It still has the feeling of a powerful no-nonsense four-wheel drive, but could easily be used as an alternative to the stereotypical family people carrier.
 The seating can also be reconfigured to ensure that the seating layout is suited to your needs.

 Engine & Fuel Economy

 There’s a good review of how the Defender drives over on the Top Gear website.
-The engine powerfully growls, whistles and makes pretty much any terrain easily navigable.
+The engine powerfully growls, and whistles, and makes pretty much any terrain easily navigable.
 Having said that, for the purpose of reducing the noise the vehicle also has an acoustic engine cover, as older models were well known for being rather loud in the cabin.